David-The-Programmer/dotfiles/nvim/README.md

 Please read the [paq README](https://github.com/savq/paq-nvim) for more information of using paq.

+**Please run `:TSUpdate` to update the treesitter parsers after running `:PaqSync`.
+This will ensure that treesitter works as expected, i.e, no error messages, syntax highlighting is present, etc. Currently there is no way to update treesitter using paq**

 ## Uninstallation

 Run the `uninstall.sh` script.
 This will delete the symlinks created and remove all plugins installed by the `install.sh` script.